 Whether you want to improve your dim kitchen lighting to make cooking easier, showcase your décor, or create a truly welcoming space for dining, there are plenty of ways you can use lighting to make your kitchen a safe and appealing place for everyone.

 When planning a kitchen makeover, it’s definitely worth considering a clever kitchen lighting scheme.
-Making the most of natural light, combined with a well-planned mix of light fixtures and fittings, can immediately transform the look and feel of your kitchen.
+Making the most of the light you have from outside , combined with a well-planned mix of light fixtures and fittings, can immediately transform the look and feel of your kitchen.

-In this blog from Kitchen Warehouse, we’ll discuss exactly how you can use lighting to enhance your kitchen design, making this room truly the heart of your home.
+In this blog from Kitchen Warehouse, we’ll discuss exactly how you can use lighting ideas and lighting fixtures to enhance your kitchen design, making your modern kitchen truly the heart of your home.

 How to plan kitchen lighting